Skip to Content

 What is the difference between laminitis and founder?

 Laminitis is the inflammation of the laminae — the connective tissue inside the hoof.
-Founder is the structural consequence when that inflammation is not stopped: the coffin bone rotates or sinks.
+Founder traditionally refers to the more advanced structural changes that can occur after laminitis, especially coffin bone rotation or sinking.
 Laminitis is the emergency stage; founder is the result of inadequate or delayed treatment.
 Not all laminitis cases progress to founder, but all founder cases began as laminitis.

 Can a horse that has foundered ever race or compete again?